Deepali-Khalkar/AIE5-DeployPythonicRAG/README.md

 ![assignment3_3](https://github.com/user-attachments/assets/9a956147-ff46-43b2-aff6-7c7cc8195aa2)

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?
+Looking at the first two Q&A example, I feel we get a clear response that are relevant to the question we are asking.
+We do not get response for 3rd question because the context is not clear to the LLM.
+Looks like LLM does not understand which paper _this_ word refers to.

 ## 🚧 CHALLENGE MODE 🚧